GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Evaluation

-The F1 scores for all attack methods are illustrated in Figure \ref{fig:attack_comparasion_f1} and the AUCs are reported in Table \ref{tab:attack_performance:auc}.
-These F1 scores are computed under the assumption that the adversary has comprehensive knowledge of node degrees (i.e., the estimated degree $\hat{d}$ is equal to the true degree $d$).
-This is deemed a fair setting, as we establish the threshold for all attacks in a uniform manner.
-Features of nodes in $A$ are sampled randomly, and the degree of the target node remains unconstrained. \\ For $SIM$ and $INF2$, in which we require using distance metrics, we present their results only with the best-performing metrics, correlation distance for $SIM$ and Bray–Curtis distance for $INF2$, due to space limitations.
-For comprehensive results, please refer to Appendix~\ref{app:evaluation:sim:full}.
+\textbf{Results.} The F1-scores for all attack methods are illustrated in Figure \ref{fig:attack_comparasion_f1}, and the AUCs are reported in Table \ref{tab:attack_performance:auc}.
+Due to space constraints, only the AUCs for influence-based attacks are included in the main paper.
+Additional results are detailed in Appendix~\ref{app:similarity:auc}.
+For SIM and $INF\text{--}DIR$, in which we require using distance metrics, we present their results only with the best-performing metrics, correlation distance for SIM and Bray–Curtis distance for $INF\text{--}DIR$, due to space limitations.
+Refer to Appendix~\ref{app:evaluation:sim:full} for full results.